resolang/reso/README.md

 - [The Real Estate Standards Organization](https://www.reso.org/), which is completely unrelated to this.
 - [18kimn/Reso](https://github.com/18kimn/reso), an unrelated project which turns R into an esoteric language.

+---

+# TODOs:

+- New logo
+- Custom palettes defined by a PNG
+- Rename "region" to "node"?
+Be consistent
+- Formalize some concept of wire "color" and resel "class" or "order"
+- Far later:
+  - See `todo redundant` when I'm better at Rust.
+How to restructure?
+    - e.g. instead of `wire_regions[wi]` maybe `dense[Class::Wire][wi]`?
+  - resolang.dev site
+  - IDE / tools?
+  - Debugger which shows ReselBoard, RegionMap, AdjacencyMap, ResoCircuit state

+- Trailer
+  - Draw wires
+  - Custom palettes!
+Do a Warhol kind of thing
+  - Cool circuits
+  - Animated logo
+- Move CLI to cli.rs
+- bin.rs, lib.rs